 Bachelor of Fine Art, Texas Tech University 1988 Master of Fine Arts, University of Kentucky 1991

-Ted Kincaid is a nationally-recognized artist and professional educator with thirty years experience in secondary and higher education.
+Ted Kincaid is a nationally-recognized artist and professional educator with over thirty years experience in secondary and higher education.
 His art is represented and exhibited nationally, and is included in the permanent collections of major museums, public and private collections, including The Dallas Museum of Art, Dallas-Fort Worth International Airport, The Museum of Fine Arts in Houston, The Human Rights Campaign Foundation, The San Antonio Museum of Art, Neiman Marcus, Microsoft Corporation, The Georgia Museum of Art and The U.S. State Department.

 1st Period: Advanced Placement 2-D Design